 Photograph the Moon with a point and shoot camera

-You can take some incredible pictures of the moon through a telescope using an inexpensive point and shoot camera.
-Some of my very first astrophotography images were of the moon in its many phases using the eyepiece projection method.
+You can take some incredible pictures of the moon through a telescope using an inexpensive point-and-shoot camera.
+Some of my very first astrophotography images were of the moon in its many phases using the afocal method (eyepiece projection does not use a camera lens) method.

 In this post, I’ll share a few tips I learned the hard way through trial and error.
 Despite the limited gear and experience, I had at this stage, photographing the moon through my telescope created some of the most memorable moments I’ve ever had with this hobby.

-Taking your point and shoot camera (an example is a Canon Powershot SX720) and pointing it into a telescope eyepiece is known as the eyepiece projection astrophotography method.
+Taking your point-and-shoot camera (an example is a Canon Powershot SX720) and pointing it into a telescope eyepiece is known as the afocal astrophotography method.

 You simply line the camera lens up with the opening of the eyepiece and try to capture the view seen through the telescope at that magnification.
 In the early days, I shot many astrophotography images using this method through my Orion SkyQuest Dobsonian telescope.

 This method of taking pictures through a telescope produces mixed results.
 In my experience, it’s most effective when taking pictures of the moon.

 Here is a video I shot long ago, where you’ll see me using the afocal method with my point and shoot camera: